alexgo-io/alexlab-doc/product-features/self-service-farming.md

 ---
-description: Add the farming feature to your pool and reward LPs with extra incentives!
+description: Add the farming feature to your pool and reward LPs with an additional yield!
 ---

 # 🧑‍🌾 Self-Service Farming